bharrison44/ConfigExplorer/README.md

 ### Configuration Update Process

 * make updates to config values in Azure App Configuration or Key Vault
-* update the iteration tracking config value ie `config-version`
+* update the iteration tracking config value ie `ConfigVersion`
 * wait the configured cache lifetime duration
 * make a request to trigger the refresh - note this will not have access to the new value yet
 * make another request, which will have the updated configuration values